 Social Security Number

-Once you have received the employment authorization document (frequently referred to as the work permit or EAD), you can apply for a social security number.
-Adjustment of status applicants usually receive the EAD within 90 -120 days of filing the I-485 application.
+When you apply for the employment authorization document (frequently referred to as the work permit or EAD), we can mark a box on the form to indicate that you would like to also receive a social security number.
+If you do that, the Social Security Administration (SSA) should send you the social security number card in the mail shortly after the EAD is approved.
+The SSA will not issue the SSN until the EAD is approved.
 For more information on how to obtain the social security number, please visit this page.

 If you do not yet have the EAD but still need to file taxes and therefore need a social security number, you may be able to receive an Individual Tax Identification Number (ITIN) instead.
 ITINs are issued by the IRS.
 A CPA (accountant) should be able to assist with this process.

 The requirements for obtaining a U.S. driver's license are different in each state.
 In Virginia, you can apply for the Virginia driver’s license once you have the I-485 receipt notice.
 However, it is not enough to simply present the I-485 receipt notice.
 When you apply for a Virginia driver's license, you must show: